 Don’t be too rigid in your grocery list – take advantage of what is on sale.

 I used to spend whatever I wanted on food.
-I was very frugal in all other areas of my life but I just loved food so much that I gave it a pass and bought whatever I felt like eating.
+I was very frugal in all other areas of my life (like these budget-friendly exercise bike alternatives) but I just loved food so much that I gave it a pass and bought whatever I felt like eating.